Skip to content

 The Hong Kong decision starts with the base.

 Hong Kong should be planned around the right base, not a generic hotel tier.
-Start with The Peninsula Hong Kong, then pressure-test the season, room category, and the first three days of movement.
+The Peninsula Hong Kong is the starting point, then season, room category, and the first three days of movement.

 Best fitThe Peninsula Hong Kong